DivinoAG/SuperClicker/docs/prd.md

     - Current interval display (text box for direct input).
     - Mouse button selection (dropdown).
     - A checkbox to enable/disable the dynamic interval adjustment hotkey.
+    - A section for "Toggle Hotkey" with Ctrl, Alt, Shift checkboxes and a key input field.
+    - A section for "Interval Adjustment Hotkey" with Ctrl, Alt, Shift checkboxes and a key input field.
 - **Accessibility:** WCAG AA compliance should be a target to ensure it is usable by more people.
 - **Target Device and Platforms:** Desktop Only (Windows).